Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 Specific obsession content and feared consequence:

-The intrusive thoughts arise primarily during caregiving activities — diaper changes for the toddler, bath time for both children, bedtime tucking in.
-The thoughts include vivid sexual imagery the client did not want to produce and cannot stop producing.
-The feared consequence is not “I will act on these thoughts” — when we examine carefully, the client has near-certainty he would not act.
+The intrusive thoughts arise primarily during caregiving activities: diaper changes for the toddler, bath time for both children, and bedtime tucking in.
+The thoughts include vivid sexual imagery that the client did not want to produce and cannot stop producing.
+The feared consequence is not “I will act on these thoughts”; upon careful examination, the client has near-certainty that he would not act.
 The feared consequence is more layered:

 • These thoughts mean something terrible about who I am.